Professor David Hall

 +44 (0)1634 88 3207

-Professor Hall is a natural products chemist with over 37 years' experience in the isolation, identification, synthesis, formulation and field application of insect semio-chemicals and other natural products for monitoring and controlling pests and diseases of crops, livestock and humans.
+Professor Hall is a natural products chemist with over 45 years' experience in the isolation, identification, synthesis, formulation and field application of insect semiochemicals and other natural products for monitoring and controlling pests and diseases of crops, livestock and humans.
 He has extensive short-term overseas experience in Asia, Africa and South America.

-Professor Hall is author of over 170 peer-reviewed publications and was awarded the Worshipful Company of Fruiterers' prize for research and development in 2004, and the University of Greenwich's prize for research and enterprise in 2007.
-He is associate editor for the Journal of Chemical Ecology and the Bulletin of Entomological Research.
-He also reviews projects for Defra and the BBSRC.
+Professor Hall is author of over 200 peer-reviewed publications.
+He was awarded the Worshipful Company of Fruiterers' prize for research and development in 2004 and the University of Greenwich's prize for Research and Enterprise in 2007 and was part of the NRI team that was awarded the Queen’s Anniversary Prize in 2019.

 Professor Hall is a fellow of the Royal Society of Chemistry and an active member of the local Kent Section Committee, for which he has served as Chairman and Treasurer.

 Professor Hall's particular interest is the identification and synthesis of natural products involved in the interaction of organisms with each other and with their surroundings.
 Examples are pheromones of insects, which control many aspects of their behaviour such as mating, feeding and egg-laying and are amongst the most biologically-active compounds known.
 Other examples are the odours of plants, animals and humans which attract or repel insects and other plant chemicals which affect the behaviour of pests or diseases.
 Replicating these compounds synthetically requires use of a range of analytical techniques, in order to define their precise chemical structure, and a wide repertoire of synthesis strategies.